phetsims/qa/issue-templates/rc-test-template.md

   ```
   Further instructions in QA Book
 - Conduct a recording test to Metacog, further instructions in the QA Book.
 Do this for iPadOS + Safari and one other random platform.
+- Conduct a memory test on the stand alone sim wrapper.

 <!--- [CAN BE
 OMITTED, SHOULD BE EDITED IF NOT OMITTED] -->